MUSINGS, INSPIRATIONS, RECIPES, FEATURES & MORE

 The annual Alresford Watercress Festival (yes, this really is a thing) takes place during a week in May with a celebration of all things watercress, the forgotten superfood.
 Activities and events centre around growing watercress, recipes which can use watercress with cooking demonstrations, talks about the medicinal benefits of watercress plus interesting ancillary topics such as conserving water in the garden.

 Happily, for visitors and locals, Alresford offers a smorgasbord of delightful eateries with traditional pubs, chic bistros and classic tea rooms to suit all tastes and requirements.

-For a light lunch or delicious afternoon tea, Heidi’s Patisserie has it all with a delightful high street location as well as the most tempting menu.
-With genuine Swiss antecedents and a real-life Heidi, this business began back in the late 1960s and is still family owned and run today.
-Enjoy traditional English favourites with the style and taste of continental confectionary.
+For a light lunch or delicious afternoon tea, Loaf Bakery has it all with a delightful high street location as well as the most tempting treats.
+Enjoy traditional English favourites with the style and taste of a modern bakery.

 An historic town like Alresford does not disappoint when it comes to dining pubs.
 Visit The Globe, a 15thcentury pub with a terrace and garden overlooking a small lake or enjoy a meal in the cosy, historic interior – dine inside or out.
 Traditional country pub meets a modern British menu with locally sourced produce a speciality.